Kosmokleaner/EnvHelper/README.md

 Properties:
 * Side effect free
 * log state in unix environment
-* for Unix (tested with Windows Subsystem WSL Ubuntu) and Windows Powershell
+* runs on Unix (use .sh, tested with Windows Subsystem WSL Ubuntu and native Ubuntu)
+* runs on Windows (.bat works for Cmd and Powershell as the later one calls Cmd for .bat files)
-* In the script you can find comments on how to adjust the state that was printed e.g. adjust CUDA version
+* In the script (mostly .sh for now) you can find comments on how to adjust the state that was printed e.g. adjust CUDA version

 ## Todo

-* Test / fix Windows cmd.exe
 * Add better error handling to windows version like in unix version (e.g. Python missing).
 * Improve on unifying Powershell / Cmd handling e.g.
   * macOS / Linux: echo $VIRTUAL_ENV